 Consistent with National Historic Preservation Act (NHPA) of 1966, as amended (54 U.S.C.
-306108), and its implementing regulations (36 CFR Part 800); DoD Instruction 4710.02, Interactions with Federally-Recognized Tribes; Department of the Air Force Instruction (AFI) 90-2002, Interactions with Federally-Recognized Tribes; and Air Force Manual (AFMAN) 32-7003, Environmental Conservation; the DAF is also consulting with federally recognized tribes that are historically affiliated with the geographic region of each Alternative site being considered for the Proposed Action regarding the potential to affect properties of cultural, historical, or religious significance to the tribes.
+306108), and its implementing regulations (36 CFR Part 800); DoD Instruction 4710.02, Interactions with Federally-Recognized Tribes; Air Force Instruction (AFI) 90-2002, Air Force Interaction with Federally-Recognized Tribes; and Air Force Manual (AFMAN) 32-7003, Environmental Conservation; the DAF is also consulting with federally recognized tribes that are historically affiliated with the geographic region of each Alternative site being considered for the Proposed Action regarding the potential to affect properties of cultural, historical, or religious significance to the tribes.
 The tribal consultation process and timeline is distinct from NEPA consultation and the interagency coordination process and requires separate notification of all relevant tribes.
 The JBLE-Langley point-of-contact for Native American tribes is the Installation Commander.
-Tribal consultation letters were sent via email and mailed to federally recognized tribes on November 15-16, 2022.
-No Tribal comments were received.

-The Native American tribal governments that were consulted with and related records of correspondence are listed in Appendix A.
+The Native American tribal governments that will be coordinated or consulted with regarding these actions are listed in Appendix A.